kubo-azu/Click-qPCR/README.md

 ## Features

 * **Interactive Data Upload:** Easily upload your qPCR data in CSV format.
+    * Download a template CSV file to guide data formatting.

+* **Data Preview:** View the head of your uploaded data.

 * **ΔCt Analysis:**
     * Select reference and target genes.